EnanderW/Photon/README.md

 do not hesitate to send it to me, I would love to know what it is.

 ## Using Photon

+NOTE: This project should DEFINITELY not be used seriously right now.
+It needs to be thoroughly tested first.
+I have only tested it with two players and two minecraft-servers.
+I have no idea how fast it is, but I would really like to know.
+Problem is that I do not know how I would benchmark this.

 In order to use Photon, you will have to build it yourself.

 Requirements: (I think this is it?)